Legend charts are small charts that are added to the map, usually in addition to legends.

 or"bottom"

 .
 Numeric values are also supported, where 0, 0 means left bottom and 1, 1 right top.
-See also vignette about positioning.- width
+See also vignette about positioning.- width, height

 - stack